Technical Note 1101

 Note: For information about automating SFTP file transfers using Reflection for Secure IT command line utilities, see Technical Note 2126.

-SFTP transfers can also be automated using a recorded script.
-For information about using an FTP Client script see Technical Note 1308.
+SFTP transfers can also be automated using a recorded script instead of using the COM API.
+For more information on FTP Client scripts, see Technical Note 1308.

 Establish an Authentication Method that Can be Automated